-- If patient fails one option, try other (e.g. if patient fails Vigabatrin try steroids and vice versa)
+- If patient fails one option, try other (e.g. if patient fails Vigabatrin try hormonal treatment and vice versa).

 UK Infantile Spasm Study (UKISS) (2004)

-- Multi centre study compared the treatment effects of Vigabatrin with hormonal treatment (prednisolone and tetracosactide) in infantile spasms
+- The multicentre study compared the treatment effects of Vigabatrin with hormonal treatment (prednisolone and tetracosactide) in infantile spasms.

 - Cessation of spasms by 2 weeks was more likely with hormonal treatment than vigabatrin